ecoco/magento_profiler/README.md

 ### Nginx:
 If you are using nginx and get a `404` for the profiler, it might be needed to add the following to your nginx config before the php location definition:
 ```
 location /dev.php/ {
     rewrite / /dev.php;
 }
 ```
 ---
 #### Apache:
-to be done!
+nothing to do here, should run out of the box

 ## Usage
-The profiler is only enabled if you open your shop with `dev.php/`
+The profiler is only enabled if you open your shop via `http://myshop.local/dev.php/`.
+The idea is to develop always in dev mode alias "dev.php" and only switch back to "production" from time to verify the result.

 ## Features
 * Improved exception handling in dev mode with the [symfony/debug][2].
 No more checking of the log files!
+* Search old profiles
 * Easy extendable, just add a new **collector** via you configuration

 ## Collectors